dev-launchers/onboarding-bot-model/README.md

 ## Scenario

-1. Creation based on the [ChatGPT API](https://platform.openai.com/docs/api-reference).
+1. 🕒 Development of the current [chatbot](https://github.com/dev-launchers/onboarding-bot) by the team, utilizing the [ChatGPT API](https://platform.openai.com/docs/api-reference).
-2. Feasibility study using a list of popular Open Source LLMs of 2023.
+2. 🕒 Feasibility study using a list of popular Open Source LLMs of 2023.

 | 🐳 | Competitor | Statut    | GitHub          | Hugging Face    | Info    |
 |----|------------|-----------|-----------------|-----------------|---------|